 4Infolinks is a pay-per-click ad network that allows you to make money through your blog based on specific keywords.
 Infolinks indexes your pages and automatically adds some hyperlinks in your text.
 Of course, since this isn’t a CPM program, it might take you a while to start earning a regular passive income through it, but it’s still an alternative to AdSense.
 Infolinks is great for big websites and it works in English, Spanish, French and German websites.

 5Kontera is a well-known network very similar to Infolinks.
 It’s also a text-based network that adds links to your content based on specific keywords showing a doubled-underlined text and pop-up ads.
 This is also a pay-per-click program, so it depends on your click-through rate percentage to earn money.
 However, Kontera is definitely a better option if you have a small blog or you’re just starting your website, because it allows small sites to be added to your network.
 You can also use it with AdSense at the same time.

 6Clicksor is an ad advertising network that allows you to serve text, contextual and popup ads.
 With more than 150,000 pages working on Clicksor, its become quite a good alternative to Google AdSense.
 They share up to 60% of the revenue depending on the ad (popup ads usually generate more) and they can pay you via check or PayPal.

-In conclusion, when seeking to monetize your blog there are various online platforms to choose from, it’s just a question of finding the one that’s right for you.Ayelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness, engagement with consumers and overall buzz for brands online.
+In conclusion, when seeking to monetize your blog there are various online platforms to choose from, it’s just a question of finding the one that’s right for you.Ayelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.